-4.1 The Firm, as a MIFIDPRU Investment Firm, is subject to the organisational requirements in 4.3A.1 R of the Senior Management Arrangements, Systems and Controls Sourcebook of the FCA Handbook ("SYSC").

-- 4.2 Under SYSC 4.3A.1 R, the Firm must ensure that the Management Committee defines, oversees and is accountable for the implementation of governance arrangements that ensure effective and prudent management of the Firm, including the segregation of duties in the organisation and the prevention of conflicts of interest, and in a manner that promotes the integrity of the market and the interests of the Firm's clients. - 4.3 The Firm has a formalized governance structure designed to provide oversight of the risk management of its business operations in line with the systems and controls that the Firm has in place to operate appropriately and in accordance with the necessary regulatory requirements and expectations.
+- 4.1 The Firm, as a MIFIDPRU Investment Firm, is subject to the organisational requirements in 4.3A.1 R of the Senior Management Arrangements, Systems and Controls Sourcebook of the FCA Handbook ("SYSC"). - 4.2 Under SYSC 4.3A.1 R, the Firm must ensure that the ManCo defines, oversees and is accountable for the implementation of governance arrangements that ensure effective and prudent management of the Firm, including the segregation of duties in the organisation and the prevention of conflicts of interest, and in a manner that promotes the integrity of the market and the interests of the Firm's clients. - 4.3 The Firm has a formalized governance structure designed to provide oversight of the risk management of its business operations in line with the systems and controls that the Firm has in place to operate appropriately and in accordance with the necessary regulatory requirements and expectations.

-The Firm's governance framework comprises the Management Committee, which together with a number of subcommittees at the ultimate parent undertaking, TCMI, collectively manage and oversee the business.
+The Firm's governance framework comprises the ManCo, which together with a number of subcommittees at the ultimate parent undertaking, TCMI, collectively manage and oversee the business.
 The Firm believes that effective governance arrangements help the Firm achieves its strategic objectives while also ensuring the risks to the Firm, its stakeholders and the wider markets are identified, managed and mitigated.
-The Management Committee has the overall responsibility for the Firm and approves and oversees the implementation of the Firm's strategic objectives, risk strategy and appetite and internal governance arrangements.
-In order to fulfil its responsibilities, the Management Committee meets on a regular basis and receives relevant guidance and advice from business functions including Finance, Legal, Compliance, external legal counsel and external consultants.
+The ManCo has the overall responsibility for the Firm and approves and oversees the implementation of the Firm's strategic objectives, risk strategy and appetite and internal governance arrangements.
+In order to fulfil its responsibilities, the ManCo meets on a regular basis and receives relevant guidance and advice from business functions including Finance, Legal, Compliance, external legal counsel and external consultants.

-4.4 The Management Committee is comprised of John Doran, Muzammal Ashraf and Michael Kalfayan.
+4.4 The ManCo is comprised of John Doran, Muzammal Ashraf and Michael Kalfayan.
 Messrs.
-Doran and Ashraf are general partners and Mr. Kalfayan is a partner.
+Doran, Ashraf and Kalfayan are general partners.
 Each possess a wide range of skill sets with an appropriate emphasis on compliance, risk and technology in addition to the Firm's general investment advisory objectives.
-The Management Committee members are all Senior Managers as defined under the FCA's Senior Managers and Certification Regime ("SMCR") and conduct their roles in line with their Senior Management Functions ("SMF") and their assigned responsibilities.
-They are supported by members of the Operations, Legal, Compliance and Finance teams of the TCV Group.
+The ManCo members are all Senior Managers as defined under the FCA's Senior Managers and Certification Regime ("SMCR") and conduct their roles in line with their Senior Management Functions ("SMF") and their assigned responsibilities.
+They are supported by members of the Operations, Legal, Compliance and Finance teams of TCMI.

 All relevant staff report to the ManCo, either directly or to individuals who, in turn, report to the ManCo.
 The ManCo retains ultimate oversight of the governance and operation of the Firm and is ultimately responsible for instilling an appropriate risk culture within the Firm, aligning risk with the business strategy, defining the Firm's risk appetite and approving risk policies and infrastructure.
-The governance and oversight frameworks in place are designed so that the Management Committee defines, oversees and is accountable for the implementation of arrangements to ensure effective and prudent management of the Firm, including appropriate segregation of duties of the SMFs in accordance with the SMCR and the management of conflicts of interest.
+The governance and oversight frameworks in place are designed so that the ManCo defines, oversees and is accountable for the implementation of arrangements to ensure effective and prudent management of the Firm, including appropriate segregation of duties of the SMFs in accordance with the SMCR and the management of conflicts of interest.

-The Firm's Management Committee, with the assistance of the Compliance Department of the Firm's ultimate parent undertaking, TCMI, has adopted and implements Conflicts of Interest arrangements which are supported by related policies and procedures implemented across the business.
-The Management Committee is required to prevent and mange any conflicts should they arise in the course of their individual appointments and responsibilities as members of the Firm's governing body.
-The Management Committee has adequate access to the information and documents needed to oversee and monitor the Firm's decision making.
+The Firm's ManCo, with the assistance of the Compliance Department of the Firm's ultimate parent undertaking, TCMI, has adopted and implements Conflicts of Interest arrangements which are supported by related policies and procedures implemented across the business.
+The ManCo is required to prevent and mange any conflicts should they arise in the course of their individual appointments and responsibilities as members of the Firm's governing body.
+The ManCo has adequate access to the information and documents needed to oversee and monitor the Firm's decision making.
 This work is assisted by the Compliance Department of the Firm's ultimate parent undertaking, TCMI.